idepacina/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 1. A new sheet was created and labeled "Outcomes Based on Goals."
-2. The following colums and rows were created to hold the data and group the projects based on goal amount.
+2. The following columns and rows were created to hold the data and group the projects based on goal amount.

     - Columns:
         - Goal